WHAT WE DO

-ATREE's field academy engaged in sustainable livelihood, wetland conservation and climate action
+ATREE is a field academy engaged in sustainable livelihood, wetland conservation and climate action.

 Improvement of traditional

 livelihoods have been carried out with the -creation of 24 fish sanctuaries across Vembanad to increase the fishery resources.